Orders guide

 • Cancel orders (where allowed)

-• Track payment and fulfilment status
+• Track payment, fulfilment, and delivery status

 On narrower layouts, the Order column becomes the primary summary cell.
 When the standalone Status column is hidden, the order status badge folds into Order.
 Use the linked order number to open the detail form.